Veil-Project/veil-project.github.io/en/drafts/2019-03-21-betting-on-veil.md

 ![](/uploads/team/asdf1.png)

-The Veil project currently has a dedicated team of 30 staff, most of whom are working full-time, and all of whom are being paid salaries in the project’s native currency, $VEIL.
+The Veil project currently has a dedicated team of 30 staff, most of whom are working full-time, and all of whom are being paid salaries in the project’s native currency, VEIL.
 Given that Veil is a brand new crypto project, this means our team members are currently earning less in *fiat terms* than we could in traditional opportunities.

 In this article, we’re going to explore the fundamentals reasons our team members believe in the **long-term** value proposition of Veil, and are not only willing, but excited, about making such a significant personal bet on the project.